History of the Society

 co-ordinated by the Church of Jesus Christ of Latter Day Saints, the first of the national

 census indexes to become available.
-The 1990s also saw the publication of a book on the village of Harmondsworth and some of the
+The 1990s also saw the publication of a book on the village of

-war memorial inscriptions and the first two volumes in a series of
+led to the publication of a CD of war memorial inscriptions, and the first two volumes in a series of